-&lt;sup>8 If you have any queries about the use of personal data for ESF purposes you can get in touch with the team at SFC or contact your own Data Protection Officer/ Team for more information.
+9 If you have any queries about the use of personal data for ESF purposes you can get in touch with the team at SFC or contact your own Data Protection Officer/ Team for more information.

-- Delivery agents will need to ensure that original records are retrieved from all electronic records systems that risk becoming obsolete or no longer accessible. - 38.
+- You may need to label and store ESF programme records and documentation to prevent their premature destruction.
+In doing so, you will also need to consider practical issues such as storage space and the risk of damage. - You should give particular consideration to the risk of technical obsolescence of digital records; both the ICT hardware and/or software applications used to access the records. - Delivery agents will need to ensure that original records are retrieved from all electronic records systems that risk becoming obsolete or no longer accessible. - 37.
 SFC asks that delivery agents keep separate audit files for each year of the ESF programme.
 These should be readily available for verification and future audits by the Scottish Government (Managing Authority/Audit Authority) and the European Commission.
-Files should include all participant records that show: - Completed ESF Participant Form (confirming participant residence at course start). - Valid and certified evidence of right to live / work in the UK. - Evidence of participants' change of name (where appropriate). - Evidence of the student's qualification level prior to course start date. - Evidence of the student's continued participation and 'engagement in learning', particularly if they have completed / withdrawn from their course and not been successful. - Follow-up/record of students' destinations 6 months after leaving, regardless of when the student left / finished their course, or their withdrawal date. - Evidence of additional activity delivered (credits/FTEs). - 39.
+Files should include all participant records that show: - Completed ESF Participant Form (confirming participant residence at course start). - Valid and certified evidence of right to live / work in the UK. - Evidence of participants' change of name (where appropriate). - Evidence of the student's qualification level prior to course start date. - Evidence of the student's continued participation and 'engagement in learning', particularly if they have completed / withdrawn from their course and not been successful. - Follow-up/record of students' destinations 6 months after leaving, regardless of when the student left / finished their course, or their withdrawal date. - Evidence of additional activity delivered (credits/FTEs). - 38.
 SFC, as a Lead Partner, is also responsible for the retention of all relevant documentation for this ESF programme.
-Participant records will be archived electronically by SFC for review by SFC's ESF team, the Managing Authority and Audit Authority.
+Participant records will be archived electronically by SFC for review by SFC's ESF team, the Scottish Government Managing Authority and Audit Authority.
 Documentation will include all relevant financial and participant records, including SFC programme management/administration costs, institutional returns and student records to support payments for ESF activity.
 We expect all participating delivery agents to retain the relevant documentation as prescribed in the National Rules for the European Structural and Investment Funding 2014-2020 Programme.
-The National Rules can be accessed from the Scottish Government website. - 40.
-The DSW programme falls into the category of 'Operations in excess of €1,000,000'.
+The National Rules can be accessed from the Scottish Government website.

+39. The DSW programme falls into the category of 'Operations in excess of €1,000,000'.
 Projects in this grouping have a requirement for supporting documents to be kept for a two year period from 31 December, following the submission of the Scottish Government Managing Authority's accounts (in which the final expenditure of the completed Operation is included).